Here is my PGP public key.

 read since 1990.

-Here is the obligatory picture of myself (and a variation on that theme).
+younger!) self (and a variation on that theme).
 Feel free to poke around my photo archive, or Maryanne's

 photo archive.